 One of Miami's more offbeat events, the King Mango Strut Parade pokes fun at the prior year with quirky floats, costumes and marching bands — all meant to provide a satirical take on local and global events.
 The parade was created in 1982 after two Coconut Grove residents were denied entrance to the Orange Bowl Parade because their instruments (kazoos, conch shells, garbage can drums) were deemed "unsuitable."
 Now similarly unconventional residents revel in the opportunity to march to the beat of their own drums.

 Ready to plan your trip to Miami?
-Shop vacation rentals now.
+Check out the latest deals now.